 Director of Programs

-The Hidinger’s heard about Charlotte’s battle and wanted to help in a meaningful way.
-Leah was so taken with their generosity to donate a portion of their personal funds from the first Team Hidi event that she was eager to find a way to give back, so began volunteering for The Giving Kitchen in its infancy as an organization.
-Leah was an influential and active volunteer for TGK for over a year before joining the team as an official staff member.
+The Hidingers heard about Charlotte’s battle and wanted to help in a meaningful way.
+Leah was so taken with their generosity to donate a portion of their personal funds from the first Team Hidi event that she was eager to find a way to give back, so began volunteering for the Giving Kitchen in its infancy.
+Leah was an influential and active volunteer for GK for over a year before joining the team as an official staff member.
 As a long time restaurant employee with valuable non-profit experience with several organizations, Leah was the obvious candidate for the Development Manager position.
-Today, in addition to managing the TGK volunteer force, Leah manages the grant programs and is an advocate for restaurant workers that apply for TGK crisis assistance.
-Leah is proficient in Spanish, and also handles all translation and communication efforts through TGK’s connections with the Latino population in Atlanta.
+Today, Leah manages the grant programs and is an advocate for restaurant workers that apply for GK crisis assistance.
+Leah is proficient in Spanish and also handles all translation and communication efforts through GK’s connections with the Latino population in Atlanta.

 Outside of work, you can usually find Leah volunteering through nature-driven nonprofits, tasting the amazing variety of food and beverage throughout Atlanta, or out dancing and listening to music at concerts with her partner Christopher Rivera de Rosales.